reductase4/evol_sim_vs_rosetta/README.txt

     analysis_functions.py
         This a helper file that contains a series of functions used in the analysis calculate_distribution_files.py
-        This is a script that calculates all of the amino acid count data for the designed proteins. calculate_natural_distribution_files.py
+        This is a script that calculates the amino acid count data for the designed proteins. calculate_natural_distribution_files.py
-        This is a script that calculates all of the amino acid count data for the natural proteins. generate_graph_data.py
+        This is a script that calculates the amino acid count data for the natural proteins. generate_graph_data.py
-        This is a script that calculates all of the entropy, KL-Divergence, Entropy-Entropy, Entropy-RSA, Entropy-iCN and Entropy-iWCN correlation analysis
+        This is a script that calculates the entropy, KL-Divergence, Entropy-Entropy, Entropy-RSA, Entropy-iCN and Entropy-iWCN correlation.

 graphing/